 The study concluded that knowledge creation positively impacted knowledge management processes and performance at the Teachers' Service Commission headquarters in Nairobi City County, Kenya.
 This was because the results had revealed that respondents highly perceived that the organization had procedures for creating new knowledge from existing knowledge, the organization had procedures for acquiring new knowledge on knowledge management processes.
-The study also concluded that knowledge creation is a knowledge management process that could negatively influence performance since there was a lower perception that the organization both internally and externally.
-There was also a lower perception that the organization used the right processes for retaining knowledge from within individuals into the organization hence negatively effecting of knowledge creation as a management process on performance.
+The study also concluded that knowledge creation is a knowledge management process that could negatively influence performance since there was a lower perception that the organization had procedures for distributing knowledge throughout the organization both internally and externally.
+There was also a lower perception that the organization head processes for retaining knowledge from within individuals into the organization hence negatively effecting of knowledge creation as a management process on performance.